GalSakuri/Python-Multi-User-Chat-Server-and-Client-No-GUI/README.md

 - Runs a background thread to continuously receive and display new messages.
 - Accepts user input in the main thread and sends those messages to the server.
 - Close the connection when the user types the quit command ('LEAVE') or if the server disconnects.

-#Added pictures of this application running on my machine to the moodle.